alejandrohagan/contoso/README.md

 Contoso is a synthetic dataset containing sample sales transaction data for the fictional "Contoso" company.
 It includes various supporting tables for business intelligence, such as customer, store, product, and currency exchange data.

-You can either load the datasets directly or use the function `create_contoso_database()` to create a DuckDB database that contains the following tables:
+You can either load the datasets directly or use the function `create_contonso_duckdb()` to create a DuckDB database that contains the following tables:

 -   sales
 -   customer